There are three ways this story could begin. But as of today, when I’m writing this, there is only one ending.

 “They’re doing cool shit with solar tech.
 I bet I could learn enough to do it myself, between them and YouTube.”
 He looked at me, brown eyes hopeful, like a puppy.
 The hopefulness annoyed me.

 “You think you could figure it out on your own?”
-I said, skeptically.
+I said, skeptical.

-It wasn’t the volume I was reading, but I surprised myself with a single moment of self-knowledge, and responded, “‘And they always say ‘I’ and ‘I’;/ and mean — they know not whom.’”
+It wasn’t the volume I was reading, but I surprised myself with a single moment of self-awareness, and responded, “‘And they always say ‘I’ and ‘I’;/ and mean — they know not whom.’”